janeligio/ctci/IX. Interview Questions/IX-Interview_Questions-5.md

 - Explanation: A string ORed by itself doesn't affect the string.
 1 | 1 = 1 and 0 | 0 = 0.
 No bits change.

 ## Two's Complement and Negative Numbers
+- The two's complement is equal to the NOT the integer plus 1 with the left-most bit representing the sign
 - The sign bit is stored in the leftmost bit where 1 indicates a negative value

 ## Arithmetic vs. Logical Right Shift